 Managing Director, Credit Product Manager, Tradeweb

-While major swaths of the fixed income marketplace, such as government bonds, mortgage-backed securities and interest rate swaps have increasingly moved to electronic marketplaces, the corporate bond market has been a little slower to make the transition, particularly for the largest trades.
-This is changing though, with the introduction of electronic portfolio trading capabilities for corporate bonds.
+While major swaths of the fixed income marketplace, such as government bonds, mortgage-backed securities and interest rate swaps have increasingly moved to electronic marketplaces, the corporate bond market was slower to make the transition, particularly for the largest trades.
+This is changing though, partly due to the introduction of electronic portfolio trading for corporate bonds.

 Suddenly, the ability to package multiple bonds into a single basket of buys and sells, negotiate a portfolio level price, and execute the trade in a single electronic transaction, makes the allure of electronic workflows too hard to ignore.
 Previously, market participants exchanging baskets of multiple bonds would assemble spreadsheets of bonds and prices, which were then emailed backward and forth to liquidity providers.
 It was a painstaking process of iteration that can take more than a day to complete.